Religion in South Africa: Islam

 The third phase, following the end of Apartheid, has been marked by the wave of African Muslims that have arrived on the shores and borders of South Africa.
 Recent figures estimate the number as between 75,000 and 100,000.
-Added to this are a considerable number of Muslims from India and Pakistan that have arrived as economic migrants.
+Added to this are a considerable number of Muslims from India and Pakistan who have arrived as economic migrants.
 Although, the majority of South African Muslims are Sunni, smaller numbers are Ahmadi, particularly in Cape Town.

 The Auwal or Owal Mosque built in 1794, is a mosque in the Bo-Kaap neighbourhood of Cape Town, South Africa, it is recognised as the first mosque established in the country.
 It is also believed that Sheikh Yusuf of Macassar was the first person to introduce the Quran in South Africa.

 Hinduism

 Hinduism is found in various provinces of South Africa, but primarily in KwaZulu-Natal.
-Approximately 1.22% or 551,669 of the South African population professed to be Hindu, according to the 2001 census.
+Approximately 1.92% or 651,609 of the South African population professed to be Hindu, according to the 2021 census.
 This is the largest concentration of Hindus in Africa after Mauritius.

 It is unclear when the first Hindus settled in parts of South Africa.
 The vast majority of current Hindus in South African provinces are descendants of indentured laborers brought in by the British colonial government, from 1860 to 1919, to work in plantations and the mining operations owned by European settlers.
 Many came from Tamil Nadu, Gujarat, Maharashtra, Uttar Pradesh, and Bihar, and some from other states of India.
-Early Hindu settlements in South Africa suffered discrimination, abuse and persecution.
+Early Hindu settlements in South Africa suffered discrimination, abuse and persecution and forced conversions by islamic revolutionaries.
 Hindu Indians were among the people who were referred to as coolies, racially segregated, and their discrimination continued through the Apartheid era until 1994.

 The first Hindu temples were in operation in the 1870s.
 Some South African local governments banned temple building and property ownership by Hindus in 1910s.
 Modern South Africa has many Hindu temples, and its Hindu community observes major festivals of Hinduism such as Deepavali.